 Central State University Welcomes President Dr. Jack Thomas

-Dr. Jack Thomas joined Central State University as president July 1, 2020, bringing a long track record of success in several academic settings.
+Dr. Jack Thomas joined Central State University as president on July 1, 2020, bringing a long track record of success in several academic settings.

 Dr. Thomas brings visibility and insights from experience in every aspect of academia.
 Roles he has held have included president, interim president, provost and academic vice president, executive vice president, executive assistant to the president, dean, department chair, and English professor.

-Dr. Thomas is currently a Senior Fellow with the American Association of State Colleges and Universities.
+Dr. Thomas was a Senior Fellow with the American Association of State Colleges and Universities.
 Previously, Dr. Thomas served as president of Western Illinois University (WIU), a state-run university where he served for nearly a decade.
 As president, he successfully managed a budget of nearly $224 million during a period of unprecedented state fiscal challenges.

 At WIU, Dr. Thomas was responsible for a number of accomplishments, including increasing diversity, creating new academic programs, managing fiscal and cash flow issues brought on by the state’s financial crisis, investing in STEM and other academic programs, increasing funding for student scholarships, and establishing a presidential institute to foster and improve corporate, community and K-12 relations.
 Under Dr. Thomas’ leadership, the Institution constructed a new campus in Moline, Illinois, and achieved its multimillion-dollar capital campaign goal.
 WIU has been rated as a "Best in the Midwest College" by the Princeton Review and as a top tier Midwest Universities Master's institution by U.S. News and World Report.